 Goals should be realistic and attainable.

 Goals should be broken into smaller milestone goals that can be used to track progress.

 One or two goals are enough.
 Get those going before making more!

 People are more successful if they have support and encouragement.
 Provide that.

 In addition to helping clients by encouraging their success, massage therapists are often materially participating in making that success possible.
 If the client has physical limitations such as pain and postural distortions, they may have a harder time losing weight or making that trip to see their new grandchild.
 The work we do as therapists can be the difference between success and failure.
-As you assess your client’s goals look for opportunities to not only support their successes, but to invest in them.
+As you assess your client’s goals, look for opportunities to support their successes and invest in them.